Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Insurance costs are lower for renter’s insurance because only the personal belongings of the policyholder are insured, while the building itself is insured by the landlord.
 Homeowner’s insurance, on the other hand, covers personal belongings and the building, so it costs more.
 Premium rates for both types of insurance vary depending on where you live, so a bit of research is necessary to accurately calculate the costs you’ll face as a renter or homeowner in your locality.

-If you own property, you’ll pay property taxes, but there are also tax benefits from home ownership.
+And of course, if you own property, you’ll pay property taxes, but there are also tax benefits from homeownership.
 You may be able to claim deductions for mortgage interest and property taxes.
-Depending on your income tax bracket and the property tax rates where you live, those benefits can be significant and can decisively tip the dollar-cost scales in favor of home ownership.1
+Depending on your income tax bracket and the property tax rates where you live, those benefits can be significant and can decisively tip the dollar-cost scales in favor of homeownership.

-If you think you may move to a different location in the next couple of years, you should probably rent instead of buy.
-This is because of the expenses you pay when closing real estate transactions – home inspections, title transfer fees, mortgage insurance, points, etc. The average closing cost for buyers is around $3,700.
-[But keep this in mind if you decide to buy: Alliant mortgages have low, fixed origination fees, so you may lessen these costs considerably with an Alliant mortgage.]
+If you think you may move in the next couple of years, renting might be the better choice.
+This is because of the expenses you pay when closing real estate transactions – home inspections, title transfer fees, private mortgage insurance, points, etc. The average closing cost for buyers is around $3,700, but some lenders have lower, fixed origination fees so that could lessen your costs considerably.

 At a closing cost of $3,700, even if your rent/buy cost analysis shows you’d save $100 per month by buying, you’d need to stay in the home for 37 months to recoup the closing costs and realize any savings.
 The exact timeframe for when you’d break even on your closing costs varies depending on rental and home prices where you live, but real estate experts often suggest five years as a ballpark estimate.

 In addition to calculations of the monetary costs, there are also more subjective lifestyle factors to consider when making the decision to rent or buy.
-They can’t be quantified like the cost-to-own/rent dollar amounts, but they are just as important in terms of ensuring that you are able to enjoy life to the fullest.
+They can’t be quantified like the cost-to-own vs. rent dollar amounts, but they are just as important in terms of ensuring that you are able to enjoy life to the fullest.

 Pam Leibfried is a marketing content specialist whose love of words led to a writing and editing career.
 After a brief stint teaching English, she transitioned to corporate communications and spent 20 years at The Nielsen Company before joining Alliant’s content development team.
 Early in her work life, Pam’s friend Matt explained the benefits of a 401(k) and her dad encouraged her to start a Roth IRA.
 Their good counsel prompted her to prioritize retirement savings, which just might enable her to retire early so she can read more and live out the slogan on her fave T-shirt: “I have a retirement plan: I plan on quilting.”